letatanu/ColorID/README.md

 It is free to use.

 #Acknowledgments
-* Thanks **Boris Ohayon** for writing the article [iOS — Camera Frames Extraction](https://medium.com/ios-os-x-development/ios-camera-frames-extraction-d2c0f80ed05a) helping me build camera extractor component
+* Thanks **Boris Ohayon** for writing the great article [iOS — Camera Frames Extraction](https://medium.com/ios-os-x-development/ios-camera-frames-extraction-d2c0f80ed05a) helping me build camera extractor component